 3.5.1.
 Any impacts upon or displacement of fauna species (including No N/A mammals, birds, frogs, reptiles, insects, fish or crustaceans.)
+If yes, will that impact be high, medium, or low?
+If yes, what are the mitigation measures?
 3.5.2.
-Any reduction of/or critical habitat of any unique, threatened or No N/A endangered fauna (within the meaning of the NP&W Act 1974).
+Any reduction of/or critical habitat of any unique, threatened, or No N/A endangered fauna (within the meaning of the NP&W Act 1974).
+If yes, will that impact be high, medium, or low?
+If yes, what are the mitigation measures?
 3.5.3.
 Impacts which create significant barriers to fauna movement.
+No N/A If yes, will that impact be high, medium, or low?
+If yes, what are the mitigation measures?
 3.5.4.
-Any other impacts No N/A
+Any other impacts No N/A If yes, will that impact be high, medium, or low?
+If yes, what are the mitigation measures?
 3.6.
-Flora Impacts

-3.6.1.
-Any impact on flora species (including trees, shrubs, grasses, herbs No N/A or aquatic plants.)

-3.6.2.
-Impacts from the clearing or modifying of extensive areas of No N/A relatively undisturbed native vegetation or wetlands.
+Flora Impacts 3.6.1.
+Any impact on flora species (including trees, shrubs, grasses, herbs, Yes Low or aquatic plants.)
+If yes, will that impact be high, medium, or low?
+If yes, what are the mitigation measures?
+Five trees and an area of low shrubs will need removed.
+Councils Tree Management team have inspected the site and given approval for the trees and shrubs to be removed (TRIM# D09105087).
+New trees will be planted to replace those removed.
+Impacts from the clearing or modifying of extensive areas of No 3.6.2.
+N/A relatively undisturbed native vegetation or wetlands.
+If yes, will that impact be high, medium, or low?
+If yes, what are the mitigation measures?

 3.6.3.
 Any other impacts.
-No N/A If yes, will that impact be high, medium or low?
-If yes, what are the mitigation measures? ogical Impacts 3.7.1.
+If yes, will that impact be high, medium, or low?
+If yes, what are the mitigation measures?
+No Low 3.7.
+Ecolo ogical Impacts 3.7.1.
 Any threat to the biological diversity or ecological integrity of species or communities.
-No N/A If yes, will that impact be high, medium or low?
+No N/A If yes, will that impact be high, medium, or low?
 If yes, what are the mitigation measures?
 3.7.2.
 Any barrier to the normal replenishment or revegetation of existing species following disturbance.
-No N/A If yes, will that impact be high, medium or low?
+No N/A If yes, will that impact be high, medium, or low?
 If yes, what are the mitigation measures?
 3.7.3.
 Impacts from the introduction of noxious weeds, vermin, feral species or diseases or releases of genetically modified organisms.
-No N/A If yes, will that impact be high, medium or low?
+No N/A If yes, will that impact be high, medium, or low?
 If yes, what are the mitigation measures?
 3.7.4.
-Impacts from the uses of pesticides, herbicides, fertilisers or other No N/A 3.7.1. chemicals which may build up residues in the environment. .
-47.1 If yes, will that impact be high, medium or low?
+Impacts from the uses of pesticides, herbicides, fertilisers, or other chemicals which may build up residues in the environment.
+No N/A If yes, will that impact be high, medium, or low?
 If yes, what are the mitigation measures?
 3.7.5.
-Bushfire risk impacts No N/A If yes, will that impact be high, medium or low?
-If yes, what are the mitigation measures? •
+Bushfire risk impacts Yes Low If yes, will that impact be high, medium, or low?
+If yes, what are the mitigation measures?
+Site specific measures including monitoring the Hazards Near Me App, being aware of Total Fire Ban Days and limiting hot works such welding, soldering or grinding on high risk fire days.